 How to Make Your Felt Sachet Coasters

-Iron the Wonder Under to your feltby following the directions that came with it.
+Following the directions that came with the Wonder Under, adhere it to your felt.
 Be sure to put the rough side of the Wonder Under against the felt.
 Trim off the extra felt so the felt and Wonder Under are the same size.

 Cut out your felt according to my pattern.
 I cut mine out on the Cricut Maker—so easy and fast!